vijethph/go-apps/README.md

 - `main` branch contains files that can be run using Docker Compose (`docker-compose up`)
 - `minikube-skaffold` branch contains files that can be run using minikube or Skaffold
+- `eks-with-nlb` branch contains files that can be deployed to AWS Elastic Kubernetes Service (EKS)

 ### Deploy using minikube